Why Would You Use Microservices (Advantages and Disadvantages)?13 min read

 Better Alignment With The Organization

 Microservices solves many of the organizational issues that were there with the monolithic architecture.
-It aids organizations to better manage multiple teams working on the service.
+It aids an organization to better manage multiple teams working on the service.

 Since each service is autonomous, it is easy to divide these and spread across the geo-location in such a way that each team can completely own that service.